An Event Planner's Guide To South Korea

 Located in the heart of Seoul, Novotel Ambassador Seoul Yongsan is in a great location for business travel — connected to Yongsan Station and only ten minutes from the financial centre.

-The 5‑star hotel is made up of three towers with 1,275 rooms.
+Also on the itinerary was Inspire Resort, a 5‑star hotel made up of three towers with 1,275 rooms.
 Inside is a dividable 2,579 square meters ballroom with 7.4m high ceilings for up to 3,000 guests along with eight meeting rooms.

 Also on offer is a multi-purpose indoor water park under a glass dome, available for exclusive poolside events.